lupyuen/lupyuen.github.io/src/openocd.md

 Aha!
 PineCone's LED is connected to the same pins as the JTAG Port.
 Which explains the disco lights during JTAG programming!

+This is a problem...
+If we control the PineCone LED in our firmware, it will interfere with the JTAG Port.

 _Can we use PineCone's LED in our firmware...
 While debugging our firmware with JTAG?_

 According to the [BL602 Reference Manual](https://github.com/pine64/bl602-docs/blob/main/mirrored/Bouffalo%20Lab%20BL602_Reference_Manual_en_1.1.pdf) (Section 3.2.8 "GPIO Function", Page 27), we may remap the JTAG Port to other GPIO Pins (and avoid the conflict).